ThaliaSolution/GroovyToolkit/README.md

 # GroovyToolkit
-Console scripts and web interface for SmartOS and eventually others platforms.
+Groovy scripts and web interface for Linux and eventually others platforms.
 Backup, clone, migration...

 If you want to help us please join us in our Atlassian Jira at https://devnet.thaliasolution.com/jira/